zextras/tech-doc/source/carbonio/install/architecture.rst

 A typical |product| installation consists of various :term:`Components
 <Component>` installed on multiple :term:`Nodes <node>`.
 Each of the
-component depicted by the red boxes (i.e., the :ref:`core-comp`) should be installed on one node, while all the others (i.e., the :ref:`service-comp` in the blue boxes) can be combined and installed on one or more Nodes.
-For example, if |vs| is heavily used, it could be a good idea to install it on a dedicated node, while **Provisioning** can be installed on the AppServer node instead of on a dedicated node.
+component depicted by the red boxes (i.e., the :ref:`core-comp`) should be installed on a different Node, while all the others (i.e., the :ref:`service-comp` in the blue boxes) can be combined and installed on one or more Nodes.
+For example, if |vs| is heavily used, it could be a good idea to install it on a dedicated node, while on the other hand **Provisioning** can be installed on the *Mailstore & Provisioning* (AppServer) Node instead of on a dedicated node.

 In :numref:`fig-cb-arch`, *dependencies* are denoted by the boxes piled on top of the bottom one.
 In other words, all the ``*-UI`` packages,